Clinical Scientist Development Award

 Rationale & History

 The transition to an independent research career is often more difficult for physician scientists than it is for other researchers, as these individuals must balance the demands of both seeing patients and conducting research.
-DDCF's Medical Research Program created the Clinical Scientist Development Award to provide mentored research funding to early-career physician-scientist faculty to enable their transition to independent research careers.
+DDCF's Medical Research Program created the Clinical Scientist Development Award to provide mentored research funding to early-career physician-scientist faculty to enable their transition to independent and successful research careers.
+In 2020, the Medical Research Program awarded 17 grants to investigators working in a broad range of disease areas.

-In keeping with the wishes expressed in Doris Duke's will, experiments that use animals or primary tissues derived from animals will not be supported by this program.
+In keeping with the wishes expressed in Doris Duke's will, experiments that use animals or tissues derived from animals, including cell lines, will not be supported by this program.

-Additional information on how to apply for the 2018 CSDA awards will be available in the late fall of 2017.
-To receive announcements about future competitions for this and other programs, subscribe to our listserv here.
+To receive announcements about future competitions for this and other programs, please subscribe to our listserv.